Tofacitinib

-It is a janus kinase (JAK) inhibitor, discovered and developed by the National Institutes of Health and Pfizer, FDA approved in 2012.
-As of June 2021, tofacitinib is available as a generic medicine in the US.
-Tofacitinib is a small molecule, not a biologic.
+It was approved for medical use in the United States in November 2012.
+The extended release version was approved in February 2016.
+It is available as a generic medication.

 Medical uses

 Rheumatoid arthritis

-Tofacitinib citrate is approved for medical use in the United States with an indication "to treat adults with moderately to severely active rheumatoid arthritis who have had an inadequate response to, or who are intolerant of, methotrexate."
+Tofacitinib citrate is approved for medical use in the United States with an indication "to treat adults with moderately to severely active rheumatoid arthritis who have had an inadequate response to, or who are intolerant of, methotrexate".

 In the European Union, in combination with methotrexate, tofacitinib citrate is indicated for the treatment of moderate to severe active rheumatoid arthritis (RA) in adults who have responded inadequately to, or who are intolerant to one or more disease-modifying antirheumatic drugs.
 It can be given as monotherapy in case of intolerance to methotrexate or when treatment with MTX is inappropriate.

 Ulcerative colitis

 In May 2018, the FDA approved tofacitinib citrate "for the treatment of adult patients in the U.S. with moderately to severely active ulcerative colitis."
 Tofacitinib citrate is the first oral JAK inhibitor approved for use in chronic ulcerative colitis.